edrohan1/edx-documentation/en_us/shared/students/sfd_discussions/keep_up.rst

 You have the option to receive an email message each day that summarizes discussion activity for the posts you are following.
-To receive this daily digest, click **Discussion** to go to the discussions home page, and then select the **Receive updates** check box in the right pane.
+To receive this daily digest, select **Discussion** to go to the discussions home page, and then select the **Receive updates** check box in the right pane.

 .. image:: ../../../shared/students/Images/Disc_RecUpdatesBox.png